Prevent shut off of utility service.

 There are steps to take to prevent a home's utilities from being shut off.
 Low income or struggling customers can get help from a number of different sources to either delay, or prevent, electric, heat, or lights from being disconnected.
 Some of the primary programs that can stop utilities from being shut off are below.

 Not all of the assistance programs involve financial aid.
-Some of the solutions to keeping power on include free legal counseling, payment or protection plans, or negotiated discounts.
+Some of the solutions to keeping power on include free legal counseling, payment or protection plans, or negotiated discounts with the customers utility provider.
 Also note it is never easy to prevent a shut off from occurring, so most customers will often need to use a combination of approaches in order to keep their power on.

 In addition it is critical to start this process early, as a utility company is more likely to stop the service from being shut off if the customer both communicates as well as makes a serious effort to get assistance.
 If the individual were to wait to ask for help until just right before their electric or other utility service is disconnected their chances for getting assistance will be much reduced.
 Ideally ask for help before a shut-off notice has been received.